St. Thomas High School (Houston): History

 St. Thomas High School was established in 1900 as St. Thomas College and housed that year at Franklin Avenue and Caroline Street.
 The founders were the Rev. Nicholas Roche, C.S.B. and two other Basilian Fathers.
 When the original school suffered hurricane damage, the Fathers relocated to Capitol and Main.
 In 1903, permanency was assured when Father Roche bought a block of land at Austin and Hadley and constructed Houston's first College Preparatory School for boys.
 Thanks to the foresight of a native Texan, The Rev. T.P.
 O'Rourke, C.S.B., educator and author, St. Thomas High School in 1940 moved to the current site on the bank of Buffalo Bayou.
 The college section later became the University of St. Thomas.
 Father A.L.
 Higgins directed the building of the new facility, which has expanded in later years.

 During Houston's 20th century growth into a focus of world culture, St. Thomas High School has trained men of vision and responsibility, winners of national and international fame; statesmen, churchmen, artists, historians, athletes, civic and business leaders, industrial pioneers, and citizens of many talents.

 The school was named after St. Thomas Aquinas, the patron saint of students and education.
 St. Thomas has occupied its current (as of 2023) site since 1940.
 The school's location in central Houston on the north bank of the Buffalo Bayou at Memorial and Shepherd which places it 3 miles from Downtown Houston.
 The campus is self-contained with a fine arts center, computer lab, library, competition gymnasium, baseball field, chapel, and stadium, most housed in distinguished Texas Cordova Shell Stone buildings.

 By the 2010s St. Thomas sought to expand but lacked land needed to build more buildings.
 As of July 2013 St. Thomas High School and the investment group AV Dickson Street were engaged in a dispute over the acquisition of the High School for Law Enforcement and Criminal Justice (HSLECJ) property of the Houston Independent School District (HISD).
 On Thursday July 18, 2013 the HISD board rejected both requests.
 David Thompson, the HISD board attorney, stated that both bidders violated the district's code of silence policy.
 In November of that year HISD sold the former HSLECJ to St. Thomas.
 HISD received $60 million from St. Thomas.

 At the time of sale HISD was still using the HSLECJ campus and St. Thomas had to wait until the new campus for HSLECJ opened before repurposing it.
 HSLECJ, later renamed to High School for Law and Justice, moved to its new campus in 2018.
-The HSLECJ was named the Joplin Campus, and it opened in 2020.
+The HSLECJ was named the Joplin Campus, and select portions were opened in 2020.
 The dedication was held November 2020.